NukeJS/portfolio/content/blog/preview.md

 ---
 title: TailwindCSS Blog Testing
 description: This is a test article.
 This used purely used for testing.
-I'm just trying to get this description to be quite long.
+thumbnail: /images/blog/thumbnails/tailwind.png
+draft: true
 ---

 # TailwindCSS Blog Testing